Eyreon/FLsun-V400/README.md

 His work is recorded over at his Github and you might want to dig in to it if you make detailed prints.
 Find his repo here: https://github.com/danorder/OEM-VANILLA-V400-Klipper-

+Now this guide expects you to know about vanilla Klipper and advanced 3d printing, this is **NOT** for any beginner.

 # The good stuff: